Jetro Ndombondayi Ndlovu Biography, Career, Covid-19 Death -Pindula

 Ndlovu was the first Ambassador of Zimbabwe to the United Arab Emirates having been appointed by [[Emmerson Mnangagwa]] in August 2019.<ref name="H">Zvamaida Murwira, [https://www.herald.co.zw/president-appoints-four-new-envoys/ President appoints four new envoys], ''The Herald'', Published: August 3, 2019, Retrieved: January 30, 2021</ref>

 Engineer Jetro Ndombondayi Ndlovu was a Zimbabwean diplomat.
 At the time of his death in January 2021, Jetro Ndlovu was Ambassador of the Republic of Zimbabwe to the United Arab Emirates.
-He died from Covid-19 at a hospital in Harare.
+He died from Covid-19 at a hospital in Harare aged 66.

 Education